The Consistency of the $\bf{\Sigma^1_3}$-Separation Property: Forcing the lightface -separation property

-A consequence of the last lemma (and our assumption on the form of $\forceP_{\omega}$) is that for every even natural number $2n$, there is a final stage in $\forceP_{\omega}$ where we create new codes of the form $(r_{\alpha},1,m_{n},k_{n})$.
-Indeed, by the definition of $l_{n+1}$-legal, no codes of the form $(r_{\alpha},1,m_{n},k_{n})$ are added by $l_{n+1}$-legal forcings and we have that
+A consequence of the last lemma (and our assumption on the form of $\forceP_{\omega}$) is that for every even natural number $2n$, there is a final stage in $\forceP_{\omega}$ where we create new codes of the form $(R,1,m_{n},k_{n})$.
+Indeed, by the definition of $l_{n+1}$-legal, no codes of the form $(R,1,m_{n},k_{n})$ are added by $l_{n+1}$-legal forcings and we have that

-To introduce a useful notion, we say that a real $x$, which is coded into an $\omega$-block of $\vec{S^1}$ or $\vec{S^2}$, has starting index $\beta$, if the index of the first Suslin tree of the $\omega$-block, which is used to code $x$ is $\beta$.
+To introduce a useful notion, we say that a real $x$, which is coded into $\vec{S^1}$ or $\vec{S^2}$, has coding area almost disjoint from the real $R$, if $R$ codes an $\omega_1$-sized subset of $\omega$ and the $\omega$-blocks, where $x$ is coded are almost disjoint from the set of ordinals coded by $R$, in that their intersection is countable.